seapoe1809/Health_server/README.md

  About Darnahi
 =============
-Darnahi is a home computer program that securely manages your medical details and can provide personalized health recommendations and answers using artificial intelligence.
+Darnahi is a home computer program that securely manages your medical details, is self hosted and can provide personalized health recommendations and answers using artificial intelligence.

 - Darnahi is a personal health assistant that runs on Linux.
+- Is Locally Self Hosted
 - It keeps your medical data safe at home.
 - It can suggest health checkups based on your age and gender.
 - It stores your medication list and medical history.
 - It analyzes your health information using language processing.
 - It has a smart program that can answer simple questions about your saved health data.

+**Disclaimer: **

+Use at your own Risk.
+See License document.
+It is still in beta.
+Take all steps to safeguard your data.
+The security will be as safe as your computer is.
+Keep your computer encrypted.
+Dont share password.
+This tool is not a replacement for a Doctor.
+For medical advice, please consult with a Healthcare professional.
+Darnahi only aims to provide Health suggestions/information which might not be evidence based.

 Who is it for:
 ==============
 - If you want to take control of your medical information and share it easily with new doctors, this tool is for you.
+- You are able to Self Host
 - You are privacy conscious.
 - You have some computer skills and an ability to use Linux or set up a virtual Linux machine.
 - open source afficionado